 The agency must also review the application of the exemption for each month during the period it is relying on the exemption and provide the Information Commissioner with a summary of the monthly review as soon as practicable.

-To assist the Information Commissioner with assessing the notification, OIC recommends that agencies should also include the following information in their notice, if practicable to do so:
+OIC recommends that agencies also provide the Commissioner with the following information, if it is practicable to do so:

 Issues that may be considered during the mandatory monthly review of the use of the cybersecurity exemption could include considering whether: